This is a guest post about Technology Changes through the eyes of Chris Thomas, our Technical Manager at DV02.

 I think the biggest change I seen over these last eighteen years is mobility.
 The ability to communicate effectively whilst on the move.
 Firstly, Sat-Nav with built in traffic management means I can travel the country avoiding any delays.
 Mobile phones have faster internet than we could dream of back in 1995.
 We can send emails, pictures, video clips at the touch of a screen.
 I can use my iPad to access a server back in my office and do quick bits of work while sitting on a train.
 My laptop is fitted with a 3G data card, meaning I can work from the passenger seat of my car in a lay by on the A34 if needed.

 Stable, high speed business broadband at home means that I don’t need to be in the office in order to be productive.
 I can do anything, from anywhere.
 Weather becomes less of an issue, I don’t need to think about driving in the snow.

 My carbon footprint is reduced, I save time by not travelling when I don’t need to.
-Clever applications like the Aastra Mobility Client means that I can use my mobile phone as if it were a desk phone.
+Clever applications like the Mitel (formerly Aastra) Mobility Client means that I can use my mobile phone as if it were a desk phone.
 Free-seating means that on the occasions that I visit the office I can sit at any desk and log on to the system with my DDI number.
-Microsoft Lync, with it’s integration into our MX-One and outlook calendar, means that my presence is shown to my colleagues.
+Microsoft Lync, with it’s integration into our MX-ONE and outlook calendar, means that my presence is shown to my colleagues.
 They can see if I’m in a meeting, on the phone or busy concentrating on something.

 DV02 offers all of these services to our customers, and it makes sense that I can take advantage of them too.
 Things have definitely improved since 1995.